IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: IPD

-As neighborhood query is performed only on $\beta$ points, we can limit the number of neighborhood queries to reduce the computational cost of our algorithm.

 Since we add more points into the prototype, the size of the $\epsilon$-neighborhood of a point in the sample space may increase.
 Hence, we increase the value of $\eta$ successively until $\eta=MinPts$.
 With this scheme, the core property of a point incurs several transitions as depicted in \Cref{fig:core_state_transition}. \\ When $MinPts$ is large, the number of iterations in incremental processing increases.
 To reduce such complexity, we sampled a fraction of the prototype.
 We observe the number of neighbors within $\epsilon$ of the sampled data points and take their mean.
 We use this number to increment of $\eta$ till $\eta<MinPts$.
+Otherwise, we increase $\eta$ by $1$. \Cref{algo:EIM} describes the process.\\

+In the incremental step merging of clusters can occur along with the addition of new cluster.
+If the new point is a core point and its neighborhood contains points that belong to different clusters, then algorithm triggers merging of those clusters. \\

-Otherwise, we increase $\eta$ by $1$. \\ {\bf Re-evaluation of ``core" property.} At every iteration, we increment the value of $\eta$ that judges the ``core" property.
-Therefore, core property needs to be re-evaluated before processing $S_\text{inc}$. \Cref{algo:updateCore} describe the process.
+{\bf Re-evaluation of ``core" property.} At every iteration, we increment the value of $\eta$ that judges the ``core" property.
+Therefore, core property needs to be re-evaluated before processing $S_\text{inc}$.
+The \Cref{algo:updateCore} describes the process.

-\begin{lemma} With the increment of $\eta$, if the state of a vertex $u$ looses ``core" property, it may induce a series of state changes. \end{lemma}
+\begin{lemma} With the increment of $\eta$, if the state of a vertex $u$ looses ``core" property, it may induce many state changes of points in its $\epsilon$-neighborhood. \end{lemma}